-Distribution characteristics of coronal current density as indicator
+Distribution characteristics of coronal current density as indicator for occurrence of solar flare

-density in an X-class flare-producing active region (AR12158; SOL2014-09-10) whose coronal magnetic structure and its temporal development were obtained by applying a nonlinear force-free model to a time-series of photospheric vector magnetic-field data.
+We investigated distribution characteristics of coronal current density in an X-class flare-producing active region (AR12158; SOL2014-09-10) whose coronal magnetic structure and its temporal development were obtained by applying a nonlinear force-free field model to a time-series data of photospheric vector magnetic field.
 The temporal development of the structure showed how spatial distributions of coronal current density changed with time toward the onset of the flare.
-A fractal dimensional analysis of the spatial distributions revealed that a coronal current structure having fractal dimension was developed in the AR.
-Furthermore, we found that distribution
+Applying a fractal dimensional analysis to the spatial distributions revealed that a coronal current structure having fractal spatiality was developed in the AR.
+Furthermore, we found that distribution function of coronal current density was featured with a double power-law profile, and the value of current density at a breaking point of the profile showed a noticeable time variation toward the onset of the flare.
+We presented a physical explanation of those distribution characteristics of coronal current density, suggesting that they could be used as an indicator for the occurrence of a flare.

 Reference